Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 Come New Year's, I always ask people what their resolutions are.
 (It's more than just being polite because I want to tell them one of mine.)
 Most people say "None, ...

-A Point Pelee pictorial
+A Point Pelee Pictorial

-Labour Day weekend road trip to the Eastern Townships and Brome Fair
+Labour Day weekend: The Eastern Townships and Brome Fair

 I went to the Eastern Townships for Labour Day weekend to get a good hike in at Mont Mégantic (I also visited Lac Mégantic for one of their evening benefit ...

-Hervé the white rabbit.
+Hervé the white rabbit

 Saving electricity in winter